 All of us in the Department of Chemistry welcome your interest in our graduate program.
-We offer comprehensive coverage of all specialty areas in modern chemistry.
-There are active research programs in the subdisciplines of analytical, inorganic, organic, and physical chemistry, as well as exciting interdisciplinary programs in chemical biology and materials chemistry.
-Faculty and students in our laboratories benefit from our close relationships with other departments on campus, including Biochemistry, Materials Science, Physics, and Chemical & Biomolecular Engineering.
-The Department of Chemistry is a focal point for interdisciplinary research on campus.
+We offer top research programs in the subdisciplines of analytical, inorganic, organic, and physical chemistry, as well as exciting interdisciplinary programs in chemical biology and materials chemistry.
+Faculty and students in our laboratories benefit from our close collaborations with other departments and units on campus, including Biochemistry, Materials Science and Engineering, Physics, Chemical & Biomolecular Engineering, the Neuroscience Program, the Beckman Institute for Advanced Science and Technology, the Materials Research Laboratory, the Cancer Center at Illinois, and the Institute for Genomic Biology.
+The Department of Chemistry is a major focal point for interdisciplinary research on campus.